-Not all Christmas markets are created equal and the Nuremberg Christmas Market may very well be the best in the land.
-Located in the heart of the Altstadt (old town), watch for the angelic Christkind, an ambassador of the city among the red and white striped booths.
-Shop the 180 traditionally decorated huts for hand-made goods and order some sustenance in the form of Nuremberg Rostbratwurst, a warming drink and Lebkuchen (gingerbread).
+Located in the heart of the altstadt (old town), watch for the angelic Christkind, a child that acts as an ambassador of the city.
+They wander among the festive red and white striped booths and lead the celebration.
+Shop the 180 traditionally decorated huts for hand-made goods and order some sustenance in the form of Nuremberg rostbratwurst, a warming drink, and favorite sweets like lebkuchen (gingerbread).

 Christmas Eve at Berlin Cathedral

-Berlin has many lovely Christmas markets, but if you're in the city on Christmas Eve, here's a special event you'll want to check out.
+Berlin has many lovely Christmas markets, but if you're in the city on Christmas Eve, here's a special event you won't want to miss.

 Dresden Christmas Market

 Dresden has the oldest Christmas market in Germany, dating back to 1434.
 Dresden's Christmas market is famous for having the world's biggest nutcracker and a huge Christmas pyramid, a 45-foot high wooden carousel with life-sized angels and scenes from the Nativity.